Blu Mar Ten: History

 In 2004, Wyndham and Marigold were joined by Michael Tognarelli.
 As a teenager in Manchester, Tognarelli had worked in Eastern Bloc and Spin Inn record shops with Marcus Intalex and Sappo.

 During 2005 and 2006, Blu Mar Ten returned to producing drum and bass with releases on labels Hospital Records, Nookie's Phuzion Records, Friction's Shogun Audio, Basement Recordings, John B's Tangent Recordings, Renegade Hardware, Subject 13's Vibez Recordings and Doc Scott's 31 Records.

 September 2007 saw the release of the album Black Water, which featured vocal tracks with guests Alexis Strum, Kameel and Ernesto.
 The singles were released around the launch of the album included remixes from Tom Middleton, Sabre, Kubiks, Cicada and Blu Mar Ten themselves.

 In 2009, Blu Mar Ten released their Natural History drum and bass project, with the Close and Believe Me EPs early in the year, and the album Natural History following in November.
 A series of remixes from the album were released in 2010, featuring versions by Seba, Klute, Bop, Stray, Badmammal & Kastle.

 In 2011 Blu Mar Ten released the Love is the Devil album, following it in 2012 with remixes of the album tracks from dBridge, Marcus Intalex, Joe Syntax, Unquote, Sunchase & BCee.

 During 2012 Blu Mar Ten expanded their label, (rebranding it "Blu Mar Ten Music" or "BMTM") and started releasing music from other artists.

 In 2013 Blu Mar Ten released their 6th album Famous Lost Words.

 In 2016 Blu Mar Ten released their 7th album Empire State.

 Licensed tracks

 Blu Mar Ten tracks have been licensed to Rockstar Games video games.
 Two tracks, "Home Videos" and "Simon and Lisa" were featured in the 2003 racing title Midnight Club II and the track "Trauma" was featured in the 2006 title, Rockstar Games Presents Table Tennis.

-The track "Emi's Song" was featured in Konami's 2008 music video game, Dance Dance Revolution Universe 2.
+The track "Emi's Song" was featured in Konami's 2007 music video game, Dance Dance Revolution Universe 2, and was clipped from Architex’s “Altitude (Blu Mar Ten Remix)”.